ECE159: Fundamentals of Electric Circuits

 There is one hour of ECE159 tutorials built into your weekly schedule.
 During the tutorial, the theory of the course will be briefly summarized.
 However, the emphasis during the tutorials is on learning how to problem-solve.
 Your TA will work through lots of different examples, and we recommend taking notes of their problem-solving steps.
 ECE159 TAs are extremely helpful, so make sure to pay attention!

 ECE159 has a midterm and a final exam.
-They consist of five circuit analysis questions, and each question can be thought of as multiple difficult assignment questions packed into one.
+They consist of circuit analysis questions, and each question can be thought of as multiple difficult questions packed into one.
 For both exams, you will be permitted to bring a single double-sided handwritten aid sheet.

 How to Succeed